 If my kids are watching an age-appropriate video on Youtube, will the suggested/watch next options be the same?

 You are more or less certain it's okay but with 1000s of video uplifted every day onto YouTube, they will miss something.
 They do great in general but mistakes will happen.

 Can we restrict online gaming to just a group of (pre-approved) friends/people my child personally knows?

 Hat tip to Fortnite, for example, has something called ‘custom matchmaking’.
 It allows you to create private games and invite-only named people and it requires no special skills to set up.
 It’s a good approach and we hope other games makers follow suit.

 A private server allows you to manage on an invite-only basis who can join.
 A server in this context can just be any computer you have at home.
 For my kids, I created a Minecraft server so they could play only with their friends.
 Yes, this does require some technical knowledge.
 However, Games companies are aware of this issue especially with COVID19 upping the stakes for everyone.

 Should we be covering up the camera lens on our kid's laptops, pads or phones?

-On smartphone we need to be using parental control to thwart App that want to photograph us on the sly.
+On a smartphone, we need to be using parental control to thwart App that wants to photograph us on the sly.